matteobecchi/timeseries_analysis/README.md

 Code for unsupervised clustering of time-correlated data.
 Reference to INSERT PAPER for further details.

 ## Input data
 A one-dimensional timeseries, computed on *N* particles for *T* frames.
 The input files must contain an array with shape *(N, T)* Supported formats: .npy, .npz, .txt.
+Also .xyz trajectories are supported.

 ## Usage
 Install the package using `pip install onion_clustering`.